StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/cold-backup/virtual-server.md

 # Perform a Cold Backup on a Virtual Server

-In this tutorial, we're going to guide you through performing a cold backup of TheHive on a virtual server.
+In this tutorial, you'll perform a cold backup of TheHive on a virtual server.
 A cold backup involves fully stopping TheHive and its related services before making a copy of your data.
 While it requires downtime, this method ensures the highest level of data consistency.

 Using virtual servers provides more flexibility in performing backup and restore operations.